wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 }
 ```

-As you can see it just declare a local struct and copies everything from the second argument of co_declare_locals()
+As you can see it just declare a local struct and put everything between `co_locals_begin()`/`co_locals_end()` into it.
+Then,
-into it.
-Then we have a helper function to allocate this if it is the first call.
-By just placing the values in a
+if it is the first call, allocate data from the stack at the correct size/alignment.
+By placing the values in a struct we
-struct we can put all of this in one declare call + we get size/alignment of the entire block for free from the compiler.
+can put all of this in one declare call + we get size/alignment of the entire block for free from the compiler.

 Also, since c++ now supports 'inline' initialization ( I guess there is a fancier name for it ) of member-variables we can
 just write out or variables, set initial values and use `placement new` to initialize the values.